jstine35/TabSpaceFilterGit/README.md

 a time via arrow keys and such.
 These either worked poorly or didn't work at all after a Visual Studio update, and they didn't solve problems when editing files in Notepad++ or Git Diff tools.
 I've also been using Microsoft's own `Fix Mixed Tabs` extension which is part of their Power Productiivty Suite for a long time, but i's a band-aid fix that operates one one file at a time, doesn't do conversion on tabs inside of lines, and is also confined only to Visual Studio.

 Clearly a better solution would be generic to GIT itself, I thought.
 It's only whitespace, after all.
 Shouldn't we beable to handle the conversion in roughly the same way that GIT already handles CR/LF/CRLF conversions via the `core.auto_crlf` setting?
-I did some digging, discovered that GIT exposes these automatic conversion steps via `filter.smudge` and `filter.clean` settings.
+I did some digging and discovered that GIT exposes these automatic conversion steps via `filter.smudge` and `filter.clean` settings.
 A few quick sandbox tests proved the concept.
 This handy script followed, so that I could quicly apply these settings to all the clones that I work on _(which number in the dozens anymore these days)_.

+I was inspired by answers found [on this StackOverflow page](https://stackoverflow.com/questions/2316677/can-git-automatically-switch-between-spaces-and-tabs) and decided to build a complete solution that would make it easy for me to quickly and safely apply tabspace expansion to any variety of projects.

 ----------------------------